-- Flow of molten plastic need to be considered in thinner sections.
+- Analyse flow of molten plastic in thinner sections.

-Boss feature is used in plastic parts as a point of attachment and assembly.
-It consist of a cylindrical projection with holes designed to receive screws, threaded inserts.
-During product lifecycle bosses are subjected to loadings not encountered in other sections of a component.
+Boss feature is used as a point of attachment and assembly in plastic parts.
+It consist of a cylindrical projection with holes.
+Boss designed to receive screws or threaded inserts.

 Boss Wall Thickness

-Wall thicknesses for bosses should be less than 60 percent of the nominal wall thickness
+Boss wall thicknesses shall be less than 60 percent of the nominal wall thickness.

 Radius at Boss Base

-Generous radius at the base of the boss is provided for strength and ample draft for easy part removal from the mold.
+Generous radius at the boss base increases boss strength and helps for easy part removal after injection molding.

-Thin sections are very difficult to manufacture and result in tool wear.
-So it is recommended to maintain minimum spacing between bosses
+Thin sections are also very difficult to manufacture and result in tool wear.
+Therefore it is recommended to maintain minimum spacing between bosses.

-Minimum Centre to centre distance between Bosses= D1 +2T
+Minimum Center to center distance between Bosses= D1 +2T

 D1 – Boss Max Diameter

-Draft angle are provided for the easy removal of part from mould
+Draft angle are provided for the easy removal of part from injection mold.

 Minimum Draft Angle in Outer ID = 0.5 degree